The Best Sandwich Spots In San FranciscoFrom bánh mì and tuna melts to Philadelphia-style hoagies, here are the best sandwich spots in the city.

 It’s easy to take this Italian deli on Columbus Avenue for just another North Beach tourist trap.
 But Molinari is the real deal—you’ll find as many locals as visitors here ordering one of their hefty sandwiches with fantastic cured meats.
 Definitely add their basil-garlic spread to whatever you get, or roll with one of their pre-designed sandwiches like the Renzo with prosciutto, coppa, and fresh mozzarella.

 Walk anywhere in the vicinity of Alamo Square and you’ll probably see a few people on a park bench, gazing lovingly at a tightly-wrapped sandwich from Lucinda’s Deli & More.
 The NoPa spot is SF sandwich royalty—their baguette sandwiches are stuffed with so much filling that they look like burritos, and each has expertly balanced levels of salt, sweet, and spice.
 Case in point: their spicy tuna melt masterpiece with rainbow layers of pickled jalapeños, cheddar, arugula, and tomato.
-It’s also our go-to order, but it’s impossible to go wrong with anything on the menu.
+It’s also our go-to order.

 It’s not that hard to make a good sandwich.
 But making a great one that’s worthy of planning an entire day around?
-That’s a feat in itself—and no place does it like Deli Board.
+That’s a feat—and no place does it like Deli Board.
 The SoMa spot cranks out tank-sized sandwiches that are well-stuffed with everything from corned beef to tuna salad and falafel.
-Whatever you order off of their usual menu or eponymous board of daily-changing specials will be fantastic, but when in doubt, get anything with pastrami.
+Whatever you order off of their usual menu or eponymous board of daily-changing specials will be fantastic, but get anything with pastrami when in doubt.

 Palm City is a wine shop in the Sunset that also serves excellent Philadelphia-style hoagies.
-They’re absolutely gigantic, but the fresh toppings—like broccoli rabe or a salad’s worth of arugula—make the sandwiches taste light and almost refreshing.
-The one that keeps us coming back weekly is the Italian American hoagie with thinly sliced mortadella, ’nduja mayo, and a long, sesame-covered roll.
-We love grabbing a seat at one of their big tables and ordering a bottle of natural wine to go with it.
+They’re gigantic, but the fresh toppings—like broccoli rabe or the mound of arugula—make these sandwiches taste light and almost refreshing.
+The one that keeps us coming back is the Italian American hoagie with thinly sliced mortadella, ’nduja mayo, and a long, sesame-covered roll.
+We love grabbing a seat at one of their big tables and drinking a bottle of natural wine with it.

 The tortas at this Mexican restaurant in the Mission live up to La Torta Gorda’s oversized moniker.
 Sandwiches here come in two sizes (junior or regular) and both are monstrous.
 Don’t believe us?
 Kindly refer to the Mega Cubana, a behemoth featuring milanesa, sausage, pierna, ham, chorizo, eggs, turkey, queso fresco, and American cheese that’s large enough to feed five or six people.
 Share it with friends at a table inside the diner-inspired spot, or under an umbrella out in the back garden.